-The latest epidemic’s first case was reported in the Democratic Republic of the Congo (DRC) last August.
-Since then, 1,700 people have died.
-The World Health Organization (WHO) reported that the outbreak crossed national borders in late June, where 3 deaths due to Ebola were confirmed.
+The latest epidemic’s first case was reported in the Democratic Republic of the Congo (DRC) in August 2018.
+Since then, more than 2,200 people have died.
+The World Health Organization (WHO) reported that the outbreak crossed national borders into Uganda in late June 2019, where three deaths due to Ebola were confirmed.
+In August 2019, Uganda saw another death when a nine-year-old girl passed away from Ebola after crossing the border from the DRC.

 A number of heroic groups — nurses, doctors, governments, and international organisations — are on the front lines working together to fight the epidemic.
-But their efforts in DRC to date have been hindered by violence, political instability, and local suspicion of medical assistance.
+But their efforts in DRC have been hindered by violence, political instability and local suspicion of medical assistance.

-The WHO declared the outbreak a “Public Health Emergency of International Concern” on 17 July, 2019, after a case was confirmed in Goma, a Congolese city on the border with Rwanda that is home to over 1 million.
-Essentially by declaring an emergency, WHO is signaling that Ebola in the DRC is a serious threat to public health globally.
-It’s time for the world to step up and help prevent further spread of the disease.
+The WHO declared the outbreak a “Public Health Emergency of International Concern” on 17 July 2019, after a case was confirmed in Goma, a Congolese city on the border with Rwanda that is home to over 2 million.
+By declaring an emergency, WHO signaled that Ebola in the DRC is a serious threat to public health globally.
+Then in late 2019, the WHO approved an Ebola vaccine, paving the way for it to be made available wherever Ebola is a threat.

 At ONE we are tracking this Ebola outbreak closely.
 Here is what you should know: